pepperly-art/Kade-Engine/ModCharts.md

 ##### getRenderedNoteX(int id)

-Return's the x position of the rendered note id
+Returns the x position of the rendered note id

 *Note: Rendered Notes id's are special in the way that they act.
 0 = closest note to any receptor, last index = the farthest away from any receptor.*

 ##### getRenderedNoteY(int id)

-Return's the y position of the rendered note id
+Returns the y position of the rendered note id

 *Note: Rendered Notes id's are special in the way that they act.
 0 = closest note to any receptor, last index = the farthest away from any receptor.*

 ##### getRenderedNoteScaleX(int id)

-Return's the scale x of the rendered note id
+Returns the scale x of the rendered note id

 *Note: Rendered Notes id's are special in the way that they act.
 0 = closest note to any receptor, last index = the farthest away from any receptor.*

 ##### getRenderedNoteScaleY(int id)

-Return's the scale y of the rendered note id
+Returns the scale y of the rendered note id

 *Note: Rendered Notes id's are special in the way that they act.
 0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteType(int id)

+Returns the note data of an note (0-3, left, down, up, right)

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### isSustain(int id)

+Returns whether a rendered note is a sustain note or not (if they appear as the trail)

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### isParentSustain(int id)

+Returns whether a rendered note's parrent is a sustain note or not (if they appear as the trail)

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteParentX(int id)

+Returns the current parent x of the specified rendered note's id

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteParentY(int id)

+Returns the current parent y of the specified rendered note's id

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteCalcX(int id)

+Returns what the game would normally put the specified rendered note x.

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### anyNotes()

+Returns the number of rendered notes on the screen.

+##### getRenderedNoteStrumtime(int id)

+Returns strum time of the rendered note.

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

 ##### getRenderedNoteAlpha(int id)

-Return's the alpha of the rendered note id
+Returns the alpha of the rendered note id

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteWidth(int id)

+Returns the width of the specified rendered note.

+*Note: Rendered Notes id's are special in the way that they act.
+0 = closest note to any receptor, last index = the farthest away from any receptor.*

+##### getRenderedNoteAngle(int id)

+Returns the angle of the specified rendered note.

 *Note: Rendered Notes id's are special in the way that they act.
 0 = closest note to any receptor, last index = the farthest away from any receptor.*